ROIHASS/image-grid-angular/README.md

 # about project
-images gallery with css-grid & responsive desing this project using angular, rxjs, ngrx, css
+images gallery with css-grid & responsive desing. this project using angular, rxjs, ngrx, css

 # online link: